Weble/JoomlaQueues/README.md

 [https://github.com/Weble/JoomlaCommands](https://github.com/Weble/JoomlaCommands)
 After that you can write messages and handlers to dispatched and run through a queue.

+## Installation

+We don't yet provide an installable package.
+This repository mimics the standard Joomla! installation structure, so just by downloading the master branch into your project should make it available for installation through the standard Joomla! discover installer.

 By default we provide a default bus and a default transport using the database driver, with a default table that stores the jobs to be processed.

 Additionally, we store failed jobs using the same transport, but a different queue name, and we log each message passing through the default bus in a separate table, allowing you to **monitor the job processing status.**